Birjis Qadr: Exile in Nepal

 In a simultaneous bargain, about 40,000 rupees worth of jewels were purchased by the Rana, for a mere 15,000 rupees.
 Historians have since observed that the Rana provided refuge only to those rebels who paid for it, earning precious jewels in the process.

 While staying in Kathmandu, Qadr became a shayar (poet) and organised mehfils in the city, the earliest of which were recorded in 1864.
 He wrote poems at the tarahi mushaira (recitals).
 Qadr's poems were recorded by Khwaja Naeemuddin Badakashi, a Kashmiri Muslim living in Kathmandu.

 Personal life

 While in Nepal, he married Mehtab Ara Begum, a granddaughter of Bahadur Shah Zafar.
 They had two sons, Khurshid Qadr and Mehar Qadr, and three daughters.

 Return to India and death

+After the death of his mother Begum Hazrat Mahal in 1879 and on the occasion of the Golden Jubilee of Queen Victoria in 1887, the British Raj pardoned Birjis Qadr and he was allowed to return home.
 In 1893, a few years after the death of his exiled father, Qadr returned to Kolkata.

 He died on 14 August 1893 at Arabagh Palace.
 According to his grandson Koukab Qadr, Birjis's wife Mehtab Ara Begum was supposedly the lone eye-witness to a dinner, where Birjis Qadr along with his son and other confidantes were poisoned to death, by his siblings and jealous begums (high ranking females).
-Ara Begum, being pregnant, had not attended the dinner.
+Ara Begum, being pregnant, had not eaten the dinner.